Depression and Nutrition – How They are Connected

 Effects of Certain Foods

-You may be aware that I’m not a fan of sugar and have discussed this in previous posts (see here), but more and more evidence is emerging which shows how sugar has an effect on the receptors in our brain, much like other drugs including heroin and methamphetamine.
-Although there are also differences in terms of how these substances effect your behaviour, it does show how addictive sugar is and how it affects the brain, which has an effect on your behaviour through what you decide to eat.
-As it’s so readily available and has been added to sooooo many foods on our shelves, it’s pretty hard to avoid, so no one thinks much of it’s dangers.
-It’s easy to ignore something that we don’t think has much effect on our health.
+You may be aware that I’m not a fan of sugar and have discussed this in previous posts (see here).
+Increasing evidence is emerging which shows the effect of sugar on the receptors in our brain, much like other drugs including heroin and methamphetamine.
+Although there are also differences in terms of how these substances affect your behavior, it shows how addictive sugar is and how it affects the brain, which has an effect on your behaviour through what you decide to eat.
+It’s hard to avoid sugar since it’s added to sooooo many foods on our shelves and consequently no one thinks much of its dangers.
+It’s easy to ignore something that we don’t realise has much effect on our health.

 What if I was to tell you it has a big impact on how you feel emotionally?
-I know many people who after starting their ketogenic journey realized just how much their mental health and emotions were affected when they have indulged in a small sugary treat.
-One of my friends said she didn’t realize how it made her feel before, until she found herself ‘moping around the house’ (her words), being really unmotivated and felt down for a couple of days after she’d indulged in a piece of family cake.
+Many have realised once starting their ketogenic journey their mental health improved when they quit sugar.
+One friend said she didn’t realize how it made her feel before until she found herself ‘moping around the house’ (her words).
+She felt unmotivated and felt down for days after she’d indulged in a piece of cake.

-Personally I too have found it takes me a couple of days for the effects of having sugar go away.
+Personally I too have found it takes me a couple of days for the effects of sugar shift.
 My anxiety comes back and I feel jittery and yuck for about 2 days.
-It’s a subtle feeling for some, for others they notice a change in their everyday behaviors.
+It’s a subtle feeling for some, for others they notice a change in their everyday behaviours.
 But once you become aware of it, it’s hard to get any enjoyment out of sugar again.
-For myself and many others, it’s made it easier for me to quit sugar permanently.
+For myself and many others, quitting sugar permanently makes it easier on our mental health.